mustafa404/Game_chatbots/README.md

 LIBGL_ALWAYS_SOFTWARE=1 python game.py
 ```

-You can move the player(box) with the arrow keys and when you touch the other player(box), you can initaite a talk by pressing 'E'
+You can move the player(blue box) with the arrow keys and when you touch the other player(green and red box), you can initaite a talk by pressing 'e'
 End the talk by pressing 'ESC'

 ### Sample output

-Sample output from Flan-T5-LLM game player
+Sample output from Flan-T5-LLM game player:

 ![Chatbot Example](images/flan.png)

-Sample output from Distill-GPT2-LLM game player
+Sample output from Distill-GPT2-LLM game player:

 ![Chatbot Example](images/distillgpt2.png)